MateoBodon/kalshi-gas/docs/usage.md

 ## Reproducible Reports

 Reports are rendered with Jinja templates at `src/kalshi_gas/reporting/templates`.
 Customise visuals by editing `reporting/visuals.py` or use additional figures by returning new paths in the CLI and referencing them in the template.

+For daily operations and manual logging, see `docs/RUNBOOK.md`.

 ### Live-mode robustness